Images © Arup / F2K

 Buildings as material banks

-At the end of their lifecycle, ADPT buildings are not demolition waste.
+At the end of their service life, ADPT buildings remain valuable assets.

-Modules and components remain recoverable assets and can be:
+Modules and components are recoverable assets and can be:

 • refurbished and redeployed